 Study items to be considered include, but are not limited to:

-What packet transport interfaces and equipment functions must be specified to enable compatible packet transport equipment in metro and longdistance networks, including considerations regarding protection mechanisms and evolution of the optical transport network?
+What packet transport interfaces and equipment functions must be specified to enable compatible packet transport equipment in metro and long-distance networks, including considerations regarding protection mechanisms and evolution of the optical transport network?

 What characteristics should be recommended for equipment for the transport of packet-based traffic such as Ethernet, MPLS-TP, MPLS, Data Centre traffic?